JonKing93/DASH/doc_source/Tutorial/dash/overview.rst

 DASH is organized into several different components, each implementing a particular task commonly required for paleoclimate data assimilation.
 The following list provides an overview of tasks supported by DASH, as well as the associated components of the toolbox

 * Organize and Catalogue Climate Data: ``gridfile``, ``gridMetadata`` Data assimilation requires diverse types of data.
 This can include climate proxy data sets, climate model output, and instrumental observational records.
 Often, these data are saved in a variety of different formats.
-DASH thus provides tools to load data from different formats, and to catalogue datasets with human-readable metadata.
+DASH provides tools to load data from different formats, and to catalogue datasets with human-readable metadata.

 * Build State Vector Ensembles: ``stateVector``
     The state vector ensemble is a key component of any ensemble DA method.
 The ``stateVector`` class allows users to flexibly design and build ensembles in a variety of styles.